Killaspice/Learn-Java/README.md

 The only numbers that should be printed are those that are divisible by 5!

 <br>
-Dude in forums felt the Qn too easy so he made 3 examples for break and continue.
+<bold>Dude in forums felt the Qn too easy so he made 3 examples for break and continue.</bold>

 ```